garden-io/garden/docs/misc/faq.md

 ### How do I include multiple modules with multiple Dockerfiles in the same directory?

-You will have to use the module level [`include`](https://docs.garden.io/reference/module-types/container#include) directive to specify which files belong to each module.
+You will have to use the module-level [`include`](https://docs.garden.io/reference/module-types/container#include) directive to specify which files belong to each module.
 You will also have to provide the path to the Dockerfile with the [`dockerfile`](https://docs.garden.io/reference/module-types/container#dockerfile) directive.

 If the module only has a Dockerfile but no other files, say because it's a 3rd party image, you should set `include: []`.

-See [this section](https://docs.garden.io/guides/configuration-files#multiple-modules-in-the-same-file) of our docs for more.
+See [this section](https://docs.garden.io/using-garden/configuration-overview#multiple-modules-in-the-same-file) of our docs for more.

 ### Should I `.gitignore` the `.garden` dir?